 Visit any Australian landmark, be it Uluru or the Great Ocean Road, and you can expect a few consistencies.
 Tour buses packed with snap-happy tourists, overpriced souvenirs and queues for the bathroom… but not at Australia’s northernmost tip.

 No, here at Cape York, the roads are too rough for most tour buses, the closest shop is a general store 30 kilometres south, and as for bathrooms, well, there are plenty of trees around.
+You’ll get to experience the best tag along tours in Cape York and realize your dream in exploring Australia’s great wilderness by checking out Freedom 4wd Adventures.

 Arriving at Cape York